GNOME/gnome-control-center/README.md

     (gdb) run

-Reproduce the crash and when the program exits to (gdb) prompt, get the back trace.
+Reproduce the crash and when the program exits to (gdb) prompt, get the backtrace.

     (gdb) bt full

-Once you have the back trace, copy and paste it into the 'Comments' field or attach it as a file to the bug report.
+Once you have the backtrace, copy and paste it into the 'Comments' field or attach it as a file to the bug report.